SCOPE: Structured Prototype-Guided Adaptation for EEG Foundation Models with Limited Labels: Methodology

 For class $k$, let $\mathcal{I}_k$ denote the index set of samples assigned to $k$ with $B_k = |\mathcal{I}_k|$.
 We define the class-wise similarity matrix $S^{(k)} \in \mathbb{R}^{B_k \times M}$ with entries $s^{(k)}_{i,m}$.
 Accordingly, a soft sample-to-prototype assignment ${Q}^{(k)}_{i,m} = exp(S^{(k)}_{i,m}/\epsilon)$ can be derived, where $\epsilon$ is a temperature parameter. we optimize $Q$ to maximize the sample-prototype similarity:

-These constraints enforce a balanced assignment of samples to prototypes. we apply the Sinkhorn–Knopp algorithm \citep{sinkhorn1967concerning} to solve this optimization problem \citep{cuturi2013sinkhorn}.
+These constraints enforce a balanced assignment of samples to prototypes. we apply the Sinkhorn-Knopp algorithm to solve this optimization problem.
 We refine the prototype bank $\mathcal{P}$ using a cross-entropy loss on labeled samples:

 where $\mathbb{E}$ denotes empirical averaging, $\mathbf{s}^{(k)}_i, \mathbf{q}^{(k)}_{i}\in\mathbb{R}^{M}$ are the similarity vector to the class prototypes and the corresponding assignment, and $\mathcal{K}_{\mathrm{v}}=\{k \mid |\mathcal{I}_k^{\ell}|>0\}$ denotes the set of classes that appear in the batch.
 The prototype label for each unlabeled sample is $\hat y_j^{\mathrm{proto}}=\arg\max_{k,m} s_{j,(k,m)}$.